 Just in case though, you should bring a pack of activated charcoal tablets or special medicine that’s suitable for the more resistant strains of bad gut bacteria and viruses that could cause discomfort.

-Going hand-in-hand with avoiding unnecessary medical conditions is hand sanitiser.
+Going hand-in-hand with avoiding unnecessary medical conditions is hand sanitizer.
 I also fell in love with soap sheets, which are super easy to carry around.
 Just make sure you have dry hands before you try to take a sheet, otherwise they all get wet and stick together.

 And the last thing you need — depending on if you’re planning to visit areas with abundant numbers of mosquitoes or the other rather unpleasant and potentially disease-carrying insects — is a good repellent.
 It’s best to ask your local pharmacist and get one that’s intended for use in the SEA region.

 If you’re a light sleeper, just like me, bring a pair of earplugs (or keep those they give you on the airplane).
 Peaceful blue lagoons only become a reality once you arrive at them, otherwise Southeast Asia can be a noisy mess.

 I cannot speak for all countries and all cities in SEA, but Asians tend to get up early.
 Very early.
 Too early for my taste.
 And in their homes they keep animals that are noisy, like roosters.
 You don’t want to be remembered as the crazy foreigner who massacred all their roosters.

 Most places in SEA are fairly developed, however, chances are you’ll find yourself struggling to power up your devices.
 Remote areas and smaller islands can be especially affected by power outages or natural occurrences.
 Make sure to carry a portable charging device with you.

 Another reason to bring one is that power outlets vary from country to country so it’s better to be on the safe side.